KE-Project/music_influence/README.md

 * Daniele Marini

 # Usage
-In order query the Knowledge Graph we can use free and open source Java framework called Fuseki.
+In order to query the Knowledge Graph we use a free and open source Java framework called Fuseki.

 The first thing to do is to clone the repository to have access to the data: